UnionInternationalCheminsdeFer/OSDM/spec/models.md

 - **ContinousLeg**: A type of leg that is not bound to a timetable.
 This leg is mainly aimed at new modes such as scooter, taxis,..

-Each `tripleg` (also sometimes called leg) represents a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).
+Each `tripLeg` (also sometimes called leg) represents a connection between two places where the traveller will either step in a transport or step out of a transport (most likely a train).

-Regardless of whether the products to travel these triplegs are train-bound, or based on with a validity period of any duration, triplegs (and by extension trips) are always train-bound and represent the realization of the travel wish using specific trains at a specific moment in time.
+Regardless of whether the products to travel these tripLegs are train-bound, or based on with a validity period of any duration, tripLegs (and by extension trips) are always train-bound and represent the realization of the travel wish using specific trains at a specific moment in time.

-Trips can be retrieved with or without details of all intermediate stops on the way between departure and arrival of each `tripleg`.
+Trips can be retrieved with or without details of all intermediate stops on the way between departure and arrival of each `tripLeg`.

 ## Offers